Whistleblower & Anti-Retaliation Policy (DRAFT)

 II.
 No Retaliation

 It is contrary to the values of the OWASP Foundation for anyone to retaliate against any board member, employee, or volunteer who in good faith reports an ethics violation, or a suspected violation of law, such as a complaint of discrimination, or suspected fraud, or suspected violation of any regulation governing the operations of the OWASP Foundation.
 Anyone who retaliates against someone who has reported a violation in good faith is subject to discipline up to and including termination of employment, removal from office, and revocation of membership.

 III.
 Initiating an Informal Complaint

 B. Non-Employees.
-The same open door policy that applies to OWASP Foundation employees also applies to board members and volunteers.
-All individuals are encouraged to share questions, concerns, suggestions, or complaints with OWASP’s Executive Director, a member of the OWASP Board of Directors, or the appointed Compliance Officer.
+All individuals are encouraged to share questions, concerns, suggestions, or complaints with OWASP’s Executive Director, a member of the OWASP Board of Directors, or the OWASP Compliance Committee.
 This person will then serve as their point-of-contact during the Whistleblower process, as well as the person responsible for capturing and archiving all related evidence, unless a conflict of interest is identified.
-If a conflict of interest is identified, the point-of-contact will defer responsibility to either the Chairman of the Board or the Compliance Officer.
+If a conflict of interest is identified, the point-of-contact will defer responsibility to either the Chair of the Board or the Compliance Committee.